Stay Safe on Public Wi-Fi: Free Online Security Tools for Students

 You’ll want to keep an eye on your computer’s health if you’re constantly surfing on public networks.
 Malicious software comes in all shapes and sizes, and can cause big problems – which you definitely don’t want on a computer handling big school projects.
 Look for a product that has web surfing protection and email security too.
-We like ParetoLogic Internet Security because it specifically focuses on protecting your internet use.
-It comes with a free scan, and then you can choose if you want to get the full package or not.
+We like Digital Care AntiVirus Complete because it specifically focuses on protecting your internet use.
+It has a free scan and fix, and then you can choose if you want to add the premium features like Active Protection and Web Defender.

 3. Password manager

 A password manager safely stores all your username and password information using encryption and cryptographic hashing technologies that stop snoopers and keyloggers from reading the characters you type into online log-in and sign-up forms.
 Since you only have to remember your Master Password (the manager takes care of the rest), you can assign each account a strong, unique password that hackers can’t break.
 There are a lot of free options out there if you’re not ready to commit to a paid app.

 If you’re using a public computer, you’ll want to be especially careful accessing password-protected online accounts.